openhab/openhab-addons/addons/binding/org.openhab.binding.kodi/README.md

 # Kodi Binding

 [Kodi](https://kodi.tv) (formerly known as XBMC) is an free and open source (GPL) software media center for playing videos, music, pictures, games, and more.
-Kodi runs on Linux, OS X, Windows, iOS, and Android.
+Kodi runs on Linux, OS X, BSD, Windows, iOS, and Android.
 It allows users to play and view most videos, music, podcasts, and other digital media files from local and network storage media and the internet.

 The Kodi Binding integrated Kodi media center support with openHAB, allowing both controlling the player as well as retrieving player status data like the currently played movie title.